jhpyle/charts/README.md

   `false`.
 * `maxBodySize`: default is `16m`.
 The NGINX Ingress Controller will reject POST requests with a body size larger than this amount.
+* `multiNodeDeployment`: default is `true`.
+Set this to false if you are deploying to a single node cluster. *IMPORTANT!* By doing so you are eliminating a lot of the benefit to deploying on kubernetes, therefore this should only be used when proving out technologies and testing the deployment

 If you want to install a new version, first update your repository cache by running: